Darwin Core Data Package guide

 1 Introduction

 Darwin Core Data Package (hereafter referred to as “DwC-DP”) is a community-developed container format to exchange biodiversity data.
 It extends the Data Package specification (developed by Frictionless Data) as an implementation for the Darwin Core Conceptual Model.
-This document specifies the requirements for datasets to comply with DwC-DP.
+This document specifies the requirements for a dataset to comply with DwC-DP.

 1.1 Audience (non-normative)